bzrudski/vectorose-bootcamp/SETUP.md

 >
 > An advantage of using miniconda is it's flexibility when using different environments.
 >
-> If you do already have Python installed, I recommend looking into creating a new **virutal environment** or a new **Conda environment**.
+> If you do already have Python installed, I recommend looking into creating a new **virtual environment** or a new **Conda environment**.
 Since VectoRose depends on commonly-used packages, including NumPy, pandas and Matplotlib, creating a new virtual environment will ensure that you don't overwrite the versions of these packages that you already have installed.

 To install VectoRose and Jupyter Lab, open a **command line terminal** and run the following: